shash42/ApertiumBidixGen/Tool/README.md

 There are 2 possible modes, <code> -possible_translations </code> and <code> -get_predictions </code>. <br>

 Here, it is important to know that on running the main algorithm (-possible_translations), it produces a 'possibilities.txt' file in the target experiment folder.
 These are translations accompanied by their 'confidence' scores.
-Then, the user can execute <code>./bidixgen.out</code> with appropriate arguments again and convert the possibilities into predictions, produced in the 'predictions.txt' file.
+Then, the user can execute <code>./bidixgen</code> with appropriate arguments again and convert the possibilities into predictions, produced in the 'predictions.txt' file.
 This is done to allow the user to play with different confidence thresholds and see which suits their needs best.

 <h5> 2A. -possible_translations </h5>

 The program has some default hyperparameters as described later, and these can be changed by you as the user to see what works best for your language-pair and requirements.
 This can be done by adding <code> --hyperparameter_file="path_to_hyperparameter_config" </code>as an attribute. <br>

 The hyperparameters that you want should be available in a file.
-Suppose it's called "hyperparameters.txt" and it's stored in the folder right outside Codes (where Interface.cpp runs from).
+Suppose it's called "hyperparameters.txt" and it's stored in the folder right outside Codes (where CLI.cpp runs from).
 You then enter "../hyperparameters.txt".
 More on how this hyperparameter file can be configured later. <br>

 Finally, the program provides 2 options.
 Either generate translations for some words or for some entire language pairs.  <br>